 Best for: Those who are looking to gain extensive knowledge in instructional design and pursue a master’s degree in this field.

 This subset includes relatively short (<10 hours) curricula that would be the perfect way to dip your toes in the waters of instructional design.
-Let’s start with the courses, which are completely free to enroll in and take, but might incur a fee if you’d like to get a printable certificate of completion at the end.
+Let’s start with the courses, which are completely free to enroll in and take, but might incur a fee if you’d like to get an instructional design certificate of completion at the end.

 12. Learning to Teach Online (Coursera)